 Students may be eligible to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-767-9522.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-767-9522.

 |Course Code||COMM 2001||Course||Dynamics of Group Communication||Credits||(5 cr.)|